 In addition to state-wide laws, Houston, Texas has its own bicycle laws.
 Bike Law Charlie explains.

-As both a bicycle accident attorney and advocate for safer riding, I previously prepared an article to serve as an overview of the laws that apply to riders while bicycling in Texas.
+As both a bicycle accident lawyer and advocate for safer riding, I previously prepared an article to serve as an overview of the laws that apply to riders while bicycling in Texas.
 We now focus on cities that have passed their own book of laws that also apply to bicyclists.
 This article focuses on relevant bicycle laws in Houston, Texas, which are listed in its Code of Ordinances at Article 12.

 Authority to Prohibit Riding on Roadways